teambit/bit/docs/CLI-reference.md

 ### Description

-Pushes a component from the local '.bit' folder to a remote scope, to update a version, or submit a new functionatlity to a scope.
+Pushes a component from the local '.bit' folder to a remote scope, to update a version, or submit a new functionality to a scope.
 Making it available for others to use.

 ### Options